zhonghan721/tp/docs/UserGuide.md

 ### View details of a Delivery

-You can view the details of a Delivery by calling this command.
+You can see all the information of a Delivery by calling this command.
 The data displayed includes the Delivery's name, status, Customer, Customer ID, address, order date, expected Delivery date and notes (if any).
+This keeps you informed of the details which you might need to help you prepare for the Delivery.

 </br>**Format:**